 How are you staying close to your clients during this time?

-This is the most difficult part of this situation.
+That is the most difficult part of this situation.
 We are connecting with video calls and we keep in touch of course, but it’s very different.
-We send videos to our clients and check in on them but it is not the same when it is in person.
+We send videos to our clients and check in on them but it is not the same as when it is in person.

 What is it that you still aim to achieve that you haven’t done yet?